10 Critical Steps to Creating a Successful Micro-influencer Campaign

 Search social media

-Social media platforms already have all the search tools you need to find relevant influencers for your niche.
+Social media platforms already have all the search tools you need to find relevant content creators for your micro influencer campaign.

 On Instagram, for example, just search for a hashtag related to your niche.
 Say you sell natural cosmetics.
 Type #naturalmakeup into Instagram search and it will come up with recent, popular posts related to the hashtag: